 Tracking and monitoring Cron jobs is an under-appreciated tool in a system administrator’s belt.
 If you can’t track your processes, it makes diagnosing problems much more difficult and time-consuming than it has to be.
 It also puts your business at risk if one of these scheduled tasks becomes stuck or corrupted without anyone noticing until the consequences are dire.

 A company has a scheduled job that backs up its database every night.
 This job stops working on Monday for some reason, and unfortunately, goes unnoticed until Thursday when they have a major website crash.
 They must restore the database and somehow must explain how the restored database is 3-4 days old.

 Perhaps they had some internal notification setup, but the Database Administrator was on vacation this week, and nobody else was being notified that this critical Cron job was failing.

 A company has a very complex website that relies on outside data to display in a dashboard.
 This data is fed to them on a daily basis from an external source at 2am.
 The scheduled job that reaches out to retrieve this data stops working, and the company’s website is now incorrect for all users.
 Site users are yelling and the investigation begins.

 With Cron job monitoring, it would be immediately evident that a vital piece of the workflow failed, minimizing any downtime users might experience.

 How to Become a Cron job Guru

 Once you have a few jobs up and running, it becomes necessary to monitor them.
-You can use special Cron job monitoring services that act as an intermediary between your server and the job itself.
+You can use special Cron job surveillance services that act as an intermediary between your server and the job itself.
 They will keep track of when they run (and if they’ve failed), allowing for easy tracking of metrics over time.